-The Cohen Honors College is a different way to do your degree, designed to complement any major field of study.
-In addition to challenging and engaging courses, Honors offers multiple benefits to students who want to maximize their college education.
+The Cohen Honors College offers challenging and engaging courses, works with departments to create honors opportunities within the major, and offers multiple additional benefits to students who want to maximize their college education.

 "There are a lot of great resources that come with being in the honors college.
 Besides the free coffee and printing, you also get the opportunity to network with classmates and faculty fellows that can help you make the most out of your college experience." - Noah McGhghy, Cohen Honors student majoring in biomedical engineering